-Opportunities: The Center for Women’s History Fall Fellowship at the Center for Colorado Women's History at the Byers-Evans House Museum.
-We invite scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
+Opportunitie(s): The Women’s History Fall Fellowship at the Center for Colorado Women's History (CCWH) at the Byers-Evans House Museum.
+CCWH invites scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
+This fellowship is offered the Fall each year.
+The application opens in the early spring each year.
 Find the application here.

 About: Established in 1879, History Colorado is a 501(c)(3) charitable organization and an agency of the State of Colorado under the Department of Higher Education.
 We offer access to cultural and heritage resources including statewide Community Museums, programs for families and adults, stewardship of Colorado’s historic treasures, and resources for students and teachers.
 We provide programs and services related to historic preservation and archaeology as well as access to a vast collection of archives, artifacts, and historical photography.